Priyanshushgithub/StreamWorld/README.md

 Error Handling: Includes Toast messages to notify users of errors during API requests.

 # Challenges Faced
-# 1. Glide Image Loading Issues:
+# 1.Glide Image Loading Issues:
 Faced difficulties with images not loading correctly due to URL or context mismatches.
 Resolved by ensuring correct URL parsing and proper Glide context usage.

-# 2. Handling Empty or Missing Data:
+# 2.Handling Empty or Missing Data:
 Encountered situations where API responses had missing fields (e.g., release date, description).
 Resolved by using fallback values like "Unknown" or "No description available."